ibeloyar/fir-dark-theme/README.md

 Primary Colors:
 The theme is built around two key colors:

-#02F2A7 (bright turquoise green) — used for emphasis such as keywords, functions, and syntax highlighting.
+#02F2A7 (bright turquoise green) — used for emphasis such as keywords, and syntax highlighting.

-#03BAF1 (rich blue) — used for variables, data types, and other important code elements.
+#03BAF1 (rich blue) — used for data types, and other important code elements.

 Nice shades: A dark background with soft gray and black tones creates a cozy atmosphere, and bright accents help you quickly navigate the code.